 12 So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and [k]patience; 13 bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
 14 Beyond all these things put on love, which is the perfect bond of unity.
 15 Let the peace of Christ rule in your hearts, to which indeed you were called in one body; and be thankful.
 16 Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.
 17 Whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks through Him to God the Father.”

 In the past, as I have read these verses, I saw it as a list of dos and don’ts to be a good Christian.
 I like lists, I like knowing what is expected.
 So, I didn’t see it as a bad things, just more of a formula.
 But, this week verse ten jumped of the page to me.
 It says, “being renew.”
 Being made new.
-As a kid, I always thought that when I asked Jesus to be the Lord of my life, I was instantly made new in Christ.
-So many times as a child and teen, I wondered if I really was a Christian when I would continue to make wrong choices and especially when I would struggle over and over with the same sin.
+As a kid, I always thought that when I asked Yeshua to be the Lord of my life, I was instantly made new in Him.
+So many times as a child and teen, I wondered if I really was a Christian when I would continue to make wrong choices, and especially when I would struggle over and over with the same sin.
 It wasn’t until I was older that I realized that God does the work in us to change us into the beautiful “new” creation that he originally intended us to be.